 The Consequences of Swimming Pool Injuries

-The most dangerous injuries associated with swimming pools are submersion injuries, those caused by being underwater for too long.
-Children who survive these injuries can suffer from brain injuries caused by lack of oxygen.
-This brain damage can cause life-long impairment in many ways.
+Pool accidents often result in diving-board injuries, pool-drain injuries, electrocution injuries, and others.
+The most dangerous injuries associated with swimming pools are submersion injuries, or those caused by being underwater for too long.
+Children who survive these injuries can suffer brain injuries caused by lack of oxygen, resulting in life-long impairment.

-If your child has suffered an accident in or around a swimming pool due to another party’s negligence, contact child swimming pool injury lawyer Jeffrey Killino at 877-875-2927.
+If your child has suffered an accident in or around a swimming pool due to another party’s negligence or a defective product, contact child swimming-pool-injury lawyer Jeffrey Killino at 877-875-2927 for expert assistance with your case.